The Importance of Technology in Customer Service

 Chatbots (if done right)

-If programmed correctly, a chatbot can be a huge timesaver for the customer and call centre.
+If programmed correctly, a chatbot can be a huge time saver for the customer and call centre.
 However, do it wrong and you end up with exchanges like this:

 Chatbot: Hello, and thanks for visiting our website.
 My name is Gwen.
 How can I help you today?